arduino/docs-content/content/micropython/03.micropython/02.enviroment/00.online-editor/online-editor.md

 In this tutorial, we will take a look at how we can access it, and test out it out by writing a simple script.

-***Note that this tutorial does not go in depth on how the Arduino Lab for MicroPython work.
+***Note that this tutorial does not go in depth on how the Arduino Lab for MicroPython works.
 For more details, you can visit the [guide to the Arduino Lab for MicroPython]().***

 ## Requirements